MEET SIONA BENJAMIN: TRANSCULTURAL, INDIAN-JEWISH ARTIST

-As a Bene Israel Jew from India now living in the United States, I create transcultural art and cross cultural art.
+As a Bene Israel Jew from India now living in the United States, I am a Jewish artist creating cross cultural and transcultural art.
 My perspective bridges the traditional and the modern, and sparks discourse across cultures.

 Many blue-skinned characters populate my paintings.
-This self-portrait of sorts takes on many roles and forms through which I theatrically explore ancient and contemporary dilemmas.
-These characters enact their stories – often myths from various cultures and religions — becoming symbols of a timeless global identity free of prejudices and boundaries.
+This self-portrait of sorts takes on many roles through which I explore ancient and contemporary dilemmas.
+These characters enact their stories – often recycling myths from various cultures and religions — becoming symbols of a timeless global identity free of prejudices and boundaries.

 Siona Benjamin has an MFA in painting from Southern Illinois University-Carbondale, Ill., and an MFA in theater set design from the University of Illinois-Urbana/Champaign.
 She has exhibited in the United States, Europe and Asia.